tpaviot/ProcessScheduler/docs/resource_assignment.md

 The most common case is that a finite number $n$ of workers are required to perform a set of $m$ tasks.

-There are three ways to assign resource(s) to perform a task : single resource assignment, multiple resource assignement and alternative resource assignement.
+There are three ways to assign resource(s) to perform a task : single resource assignment, multiple resource assignment and alternative resource assignment.

 ## Single resource assignment